ff6347/gestalten-in-code/projects/find-your-way/index.md

 ####_“Draw round shapes in vertical and horizontal which differ from the diameter.
 Create lines that merge into different points”._
 ---

-The seminar began with the task of carrying out the first line of algorithm, with the result of having found the first source of inspiration and work flow for the upcoming executed algorithm thanks to a creative classmate.
+The seminar began with the task of carrying out the first line of algorithm, with the result of receiving the first source of inspiration and work flow for the upcoming executed algorithm thanks to a creative classmate.

 The choice was based on a design that has been especially helpful for the subsequent actions that influenced the comprehension for the upcoming executed algorithm.